Rado Vidošić: Wellington Phoenix

 On 7 June 2017, Vidošić was announced as the assistant coach of Wellington Phoenix working alongside Darije Kalezić who was announced as the new head coach.
 On 20 December 2017, Vidošić left the club together with his son Dario.

 Melbourne City

-In July 2018, Vidosic joined Melbourne City as the club’s technical director and head coach of the W-League team.
+In July 2018, Vidosic joined Melbourne City as the club's technical director and head coach of the W-League team.

 On 23 November 2022, after Patrick Kisnorbo was announced as manager of French top division side, and fellow City Football Group club, Troyes, Vidosic was appointed caretaker manager of Melbourne City.
 In February 2023, Vidosic was appointed Men's head coach on a permanent basis.

+After a 6–0 loss to Adelaide United, Rado and Melbourne City announced they had parted ways, on 1 November 2023.

+Brighton and Hove Albion

+In January 2025 Vidošić was appointed Head of Women's and Girl's Coaching at Women's Super League Club Brighton and Hove Albion where his son Dario is head coach of the women's team.

 Personal life

-His son is Australia national football team and Melbourne City player Dario Vidošić.
+His son is former Australian national team player Dario Vidošić.
 On 4 November 2012, Vidošić managed the Brisbane Roar against Dario's Adelaide United at Suncorp Stadium, with Dario's goal in the 3rd minute of the match securing victory for Adelaide United over his father's team.